Radeon RX 580: specs and benchmarks

 NVIDIA equivalent

-According to our data, the closest NVIDIA alternative to Radeon RX 580 is GeForce GTX TITAN Z, which is faster by 1% and higher by 5 positions in our ranking.
+According to our data, the closest NVIDIA alternative to Radeon RX 580 is GeForce GTX TITAN Z, which is nearly equal in speed and higher by 1 position in our ranking.

 Here are some closest NVIDIA rivals to Radeon RX 580: